atseml/thermostat/README.md

 ## PID Tuning

 The thermostat implements a PID control loop for each of the TEC channels, more details on setting up the PID control loop can be found [here](./doc/PID%20tuning.md).

+## Fan control

+Fan control is available for the thermostat revisions with integrated fan system.
+For this purpose two commands are available:
+1. `fan` - show fan stats: `fan_pwm`, `tacho`, `abs_max_tec_i`, `auto_mode`.
+Please note that `tacho` shows *approximate* value, which linearly correlates with the actual fan speed.
+2. `fan <value>` - set the fan power with the value from `0` to `100`.
+Since there is no hardware way to disable the fan, `0` value is used for enabling automatic fan control mode, which correlates with the square of the TEC's current.
+Values from `1` to `100` are used for setting the power from minimum to maximum respectively.
+Please note that power doesn't correlate with the actual speed linearly.